 - Copy Certifications – notary public certifies that a copy of a document is an exact match of the original.

 If you are physically unable to sign the document due to a disability, you may instruct another person (other than the notary) to sign your name in the notary’s presence.
-You will need to provide identification, but the designated signer doesn't need to.
 The notary will ask questions to ensure that you understand the document.

 No additional procedures are required by law if you sign by way of mark instead of using a signature.
 If you sign this way, the notary will add the proper notation to indicate that you signed by way of mark.

 Most notarizations take place in person.
-However, it may not be possible for you to physically appear before a notary public.
-North Dakota law allows notaries public commissioned in this state to perform remote notarizations.
-If you are interested in having a document notarized remotely, you can view the list of notaries public who perform remote notarizations in North Dakota.
+However, certain situations may require that an electronic document be notarized or it may not be possible for you to physically appear before a notary public.
+North Dakota law allows notaries public commissioned in this state to perform electronic and remote notarizations.

 Disclaimer: Content provided on this website is for informational purposes and not intended as advice.
 Consultation with legal, tax, and/or business professionals is recommended to ensure appropriate consideration of the implications of your decisions